Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 ### Running Application with Software Pipeline

-Now that you know how to create a software pipeline on host side using pool of buffers and multiple command queues, experiment with it and see how performance changes.
+Now that it is known how to create a software pipeline on host side using pool of buffers and multiple command queues, following section proceeds to experiment with it and shows how performance changes.

 1. Run the application again and note that the final commandline argument is **4** instead of **1** as was the case in previous run which will enable host side write/execute/read overlapping (software pipeline).